How to do your accountingThe page was last modified:

 Do accounting yourself or hire help

-For many new entrepreneurs, accounting is difficult because it takes time away from actually running the business and there are many rules you need to comply with.
+For many new entrepreneurs, accounting can be difficult since it takes time away from actually running the business.
+There are also many rules you need to learn and comply with.
 If you choose to hire a consulting accountant, accounting firm or other professional help, you will be relieved of this workload and gain an expert to discuss matters with.

 You are responsible for the accuracy of the accounts